PUBLIC AFFAIRS & ADVOCACY CLIENT SUCCESS

 The repeal was considered an issue for Michigan’s urban areas, but required the support of the entire state’s population in order to succeed.

 According to the Michigan Campaign Finance Network, the six interest groups engaged in the proposal section of the ballot raised and spent an estimated $152 million, with approximately $100 millionexpended on media advertising.
-Our budget was just $1.5 million for the research, production and paid media we utilized to pass the ballot referendum.
+Although our campaign budget was just $1.5 million for the research, production and paid media, we expended $1 million to pass the ballot referendum.

 In the end, our community engagement, political advocacy and multicultural communications hit their mark.
-Voters came out in favor of repealing Public Act 4—The Emergency Manager Law—by voting ‘NO’ on Proposal 1 by a margin of 53% to 47%.
+Voters from across Michigan came out in favor of repealing Public Act 4—The Emergency Manager Law—by voting ‘NO’ on Proposal 1 by a margin of 53% to 47%.

 Of the six proposals on the ballot, Proposal 1 achieved the sole labor-backed proposal victory.
-Thus, our comprehensive, research-based and strategic communication program was a big win for the people of Michigan.
+Thus, our comprehensive, research-based and strategic communications program was a big win for the people of Michigan.